telepresenceio/telepresence.io/docs/v2.4/install/qs-java-advanced.md

 ## Create a local development container to modify a service

 After you finish your deployment, you need to configure a copy of a single service and run it locally.
-This example shows you how to do this in a development container with a sam[;e repository.
+This example shows you how to do this in a development container with a sample repository.
 Unlike a production container, a development container contains the full development toolchain and dependencies required to build and run your application.

 1. Clone your code in your repository with `git clone <your-source-code>`.